ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 Ask an instructor or mentor is you don't understand the diagram.
 For a more in depth information on configuring GPIO pins as outputs refer to [this website](https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/).

 Now, run the `01_blinking_LED.py` program.
 Hopefully you should have a blinking LED.
+To stop the program, press 'Ctrl+C' on the keyboard.
+This will force the code the execute the `KeyboardInterrupt:` portion.

 If you were unsuccessful, the problem is most likely with your wiring.
 If you were successful, take a close look at the code.

 Now, modify the program (and rename it to `01_blinking_LED_sol.py`) to double the frequency at which the LED blinks.
 Make sure you commit this code to your github repo.

+Note: If you ever get an error about the GPIO resources being occupied, the reason is that a program was exited at some point without executing the `GPIO.cleanup()` line in the `KeyboardInterrupt` portion.
+To resolve this issue, just execute `GPIO.cleanup()` in the Python shell, and you can try your program again.

 # Controlling an LED using a button